 The structure of your investment deal depends on a few different factors.
-First, there are three types of investor funding: debt, equity and convertible debt.
-Then, within those broad categories, the structure of the deal depends on your business’s viability.
-The stage, size and industry of your business, as well as how much you are seeking to raise and the time frame will all factor into the deal structure.
-Here are some basics tips for understanding investment deals and their structures.
+First, there are three types of investor funding: debt, equity, and convertible debt.
+Then, within those broad categories, the deal's structure depends on your business’s viability.
+The stage, size, and industry of your business, as well as how much you are seeking to raise and the time frame, will all factor into the deal structure.
+Here are some basic tips for understanding investment deals and their structures.

 Three ways investors can fund small businesses

-With equity investment, an investor will buy a “piece of the pie,” or ownership stake in your business.
+With equity investment, an investor will buy a “piece of the pie,” an ownership stake in your business.
 For instance, an investor might provide $100,000 in cash for a 10% ownership stake, meaning they will receive 10% of whatever profits you make down the road.
-How you determine what ownership stakes are worth largely depends on your financial projections, balance sheet, assets and larger macroeconomic trends.
+How you determine the value of ownership stakes depends on your financial projections, balance sheet, assets, and larger macroeconomic trends.

 [Read more: A Guide to Raising Venture Capital Funding]